- 1 – 4 years of experience.

 - Time-keeping: You will often be working to tight media deadlines as well as meeting the demands and pressures of your team and clients, so you need to be able to work quickly and efficiently, without compromising on quality.

-- Generally, office hours are 9:00am - 6:00pm.
-However, you are often expected to attend events outside of regular hours.
-Working later (or on weekends) is not uncommon in the days leading up to a new business pitch, event, or when managing a crisis.
-There may be a requirement to work irregular hours or overtime to meet client deadlines, manage a client crisis or press launch.
+Generally, office hours are 9:00am - 6:00pm.
+You may occasionally be required to work irregular hours, overtime (or on weekends) in the days leading up to a new business pitch or event; to meet client deadlines, manage a client crisis or press launch.
 Attending networking events and social occasions with clients will also add to your working hours.